IntersectMBO/plutus/doc/notes/cost-model-representations/cost-model-representations.md

 type [CostModel CekMachineCosts BuiltinCostModel](https://github.com/input-output-hk/plutus/blob/e773e58ea0e4a8088fed0ea5f934a7c413caa5b3/plutus-core/plutus-core/src/PlutusCore/Evaluation/Machine/MachineParameters.hs#L28)).

 #### Flattened cost model entries

-The cost model is sometimes flattened into a list of pairs of (key, value) entries or a map from keys to values containing entries like
+The hierarchical structure described above is a natural representation for use within `PlutusCore`, but for interoperating with other sources of cost model parameters (the ledger, for example) it is sometimes more convenient to use a flattened representation consisting of a list of pairs of (key, value) entries or a map from keys to values containing entries like

 ```
 ("lessThanEqualsByteString-cpu-arguments-intercept", 197145)
 ("lessThanEqualsByteString-cpu-arguments-slope", 156)